smfarjad/CYBR8420_Team3/Assurance_Cases_for_Software_Security_Engineering.md

 ### Tyler McCoid
 #### Alignment of Evidence and Identified Gap:

+**Evidence either Available or Requiring Minimal Effort.**
+- **Evidence E1: Key rotation supported in code** Inside the documentation, key rotation is supported and is turned on by default.
+This key rotation happens daily.

+**Evidence Requiring Additional Effort.**

 #### Reflection:
 - **What did you learn from this assignment?**
 - **What did you find most useful?**